netidx/netidx-book/src/small_example.md

 data is perfectly regular, and so we end up with a fully populated table with 3 columns, and a row for each host.

-Perfect regularity is not a requirement.
+While it's nice to have perfect regularity is not a requirement.
 By default in order to be included as a column in the table a 2nd level child must be shared by at least 50% of the 1st level children (50% of the rows must have that column).
 However it is possible to manually configure which columns the browser should draw, what order they appear in, and even which (if any) should be the default sort column.
 One can do this using the browser's built in view editor (or by editing some json), and one can publish the result into netidx such that the browser will automatically use your view definition when the user navigates to a specific place in the tree.
-There is a lot more that can be done wiht views and that will be discussed in detail in a later chapter.
+There is more that can be done with views but that's for another chapter.

 In the case where the browser does not find this 2 level regularity, for example if the current level nodes don't have any children, then